Newton, Edmonton: Residential development

 Development of Newton, according to the 2001 federal census, began prior to the end of World War II when roughly one in twelve (8.8%) of residences were built.
 Just under half of the residences (45.8%) were built during the first fifteen years following the end of the war, that is, between 1946 and 1960.
 One in six residences (15.4%) were constructed during the 1970s and another one in six (18.0%) were constructed during the 1980s.
 The remaining residences were all constructed after 1990.

 The most common type of dwelling in Newton, accounting for seven out of every eight (88%) of residences according to the 2005 municipal census, is the single-family dwelling.
 Another 7% are rented apartments and apartment style condominiums in low-rise buildings with fewer than five stories.
 Almost all of the remaining structures (4%) are duplexes.
 Four out of five (79%) of residences are owner-occupied.

+Community

+Established in 1954, the Newton Community League is at the heart of neighbourhood activities and initiatives.
+The league manages a community hall and an outdoor rink located at 55 Street and 121 Avenue.
+These facilities serve as focal points for recreational activities such as hockey games and community events throughout the year.
+The rink, in particular, holds a special place in local culture, hosting annual events and providing a gathering space for residents of all ages.
+NHL players who grew up playing on the rink in Newton include Johnny Boychuk and Pete Peeters.
+Johnny Boychuk went on to play as a defenceman for the Boston Bruins, while Pete Peeters was a goalie who retired with the Philadelphia Flyers in 1991.